jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (i) the offender must take part in a rehabilitative and reintegrative needs assessment if and when directed to do so by a probation officer.
 (2)
 (3) In this section, probation area means an area designated by the chief executive for the administration of release conditions, community-based sentences, sentences of home detention (including post-detention conditions), or orders.
+(4) For the purposes of any provision of this Act relating to the imposition of standard release conditions, those conditions must be treated as if they were imposed by the Board.

 ### 15 Special conditions
-(1) If the Board imposes standard release conditions on an offender, the Board may (subject to subsections (2) and (4)) impose any 1 or more special conditions on the offender.
+(1) The Board may (subject to subsections (2) and (4)) impose any 1 or more special conditions on an offender.
 (2) A special condition must not be imposed unless it is designed to— (a) reduce the risk of reoffending by the offender; or (b) facilitate or promote the rehabilitation and reintegration of the offender; or